 This recipe calls for water but since it’s a chocolate cake, I substitute the water with coffee.
 Coffee brings out the best in chocolate flavor so I do recommend taking this extra step.
 I doubled the amount of coffee in my French Press and drank the second half while I finished baking. 😁

 You can recycle the butter wrapper by greasing the pan with it… or if you’re too lazy for this step, use a non-stick spray.
 Whatever you do, make sure you grease the pan.
 And instead of dusting it with flour, dust it with cocoa powder.
 Again, it’s a chocolate cake .. the more, the merrier!!

 On the right is real Mexican vanilla from Cozumel.
 It’s fabulous… I brought one home for Sarah too since we both love to bake.
 I hope you’re using this stuff Sarah!!

-The batter should look like a boxed cake mix .. but with a little more airiness to it.
+The batter should look like a boxed cake mix but with more airiness to it.

-Once it’s done, give it a dusting of powdered sugar and you’re all set.
+Once it’s done, give it a dusting of powdered sugar and you’re set.